 It took us two days to decorate, to set up a sweat lodge, and to transform a dorm into a healing center where 14 healers were to offer their healing magic.
 Tents with tarps had to be set up on the grassy lawn where you could hear the sounds of the ocean surf lapping at the shoreline.
 Registration was so beautifully handled by the youth scholarship beauties who would serenade us on their ukuleles in between fulfilling their paperwork commitment.

 Transformation was sure, steady and swift like we were an army of ants on a successful mission.
 Such incredible donated services were gifted from so many.
-The inclement weather caused many of our scheduled participants to be delayed because of roadside landslides and flash flooding.
 The energy needed to organize this massive spiritual party brought in a high vibration frequency.
 A well led symphony we became, united with the fervor of inspired action.

 Each of the bathroom/shower areas were graced with copious amounts of inspirational signs to encourage us to find joy in our service to each other and the success of the Sufi Camp.
 There was even a teaching from Mother Teresa, the Saint, who advised us to “love one another.”

 The rain drenched morning started with a 30 minute sitting meditation which flowed into the next offering of a dynamic qi gong (a slow moving meditation meant to cultivate energy).